washwin/washwin.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-With four years of progressive experience, I am a passionate machine-learning enthusiast with extensive knowledge of artificial intelligence.
-As an experienced Software Developer, I bring expertise in designing, installing, testing, and maintaining software systems.
-I am proficient in various platforms, languages, and embedded systems.
-I excel as both a proactive team leader and a self-starter, adept at managing pressure and delivering projects on time and within budget constraints.
+Hello, my name is Ashwin Mahendra Waghmare, and I am from Pune.
+I am currently pursuing a B.Tech in Computer Science from IIT Dharwad, with a strong passion for machine learning and artificial intelligence.
+Over the past four years, I have gained substantial experience as a Software Developer, honing my skills in designing, installing, testing, and maintaining software systems.
+My expertise spans various platforms, programming languages, and embedded systems, and I am committed to delivering innovative solutions that push the boundaries of technology.

+Below are some AI project ideas that align with my interests and could be pursued to further explore the potential of AI: